mystatus/covid19-reports/README.md

 `--clean` - Drops, recreates, and migrates the test database before running tests.

+## Linting

+You can run the linter for the entire project by running `yarn run lint`.
+Or, if you would prefer to lint a single subproject, you can run it for that particularly workspace, such as `yarn run server lint`.

+## Workspaces

+We're using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to simplify sharing functionality/types across subprojects.
+Any functions or types that may be useful on both the server and client should be added to the `shared` subproject and exported in its `index.ts` file.

+There are also utility scripts defined in the root `package.json` that will allow you to succinctly run package scripts in subprojects.
+So you can execute any of the following from the project root...

+- `yarn run client {script-name}`
+- `yarn run server {script-name}`
+- `yarn run shared {script-name}`

 ## Notes

 The client portion of this project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app), and uses